North Korea looms over Rex Tillerson's first Asia trip

 Tokyo/Seoul/Beijing (CNN)When Rex Tillerson was sworn in as US Secretary of State, his boss said he would bring a "clear-eyed focus to foreign affairs."

-He'll need it on his first trip to Asia, which begins Wednesday, as tensions flare in the volatile region.
+He'll need it on his first trip to Asia -- he lands in Tokyo Wednesday -- as tensions flare in the volatile region.

 North Korea's missile program is getting quicker and smarter, threatening the United States and its two key East Asian allies -- Japan and South Korea.
 The latter is reeling after the ouster of its president.